 Spaying (Ovariohysterectomy) is the surgical removal of the uterus and both ovaries.
 Not only does it prevent unwanted litters and heat cycles, but also uterine infections (pyometra) and several types of cancers (breast, uterine and ovarian).
 We recommend dogs and cat be spayed between 5-6 months of age, which is before the first heat cycle.
 If spayed by this time, your pet has a <1% chance of developing breast cancer.
 This risk increases to 8% and 26% if spayed after the fist and second cycles, respectively.
 After 2 years, there is no protective benefit for breast caner.

 Neutering (Castration) is the surgical removal of the testicles.
 It eliminates the risk of testicular cancer, the second most common tumor in male dogs.
-It also reduces the risk of prostate cancer, prostatitis, benign prostatic hypertrophy and perineal tumors, as well as reduces roaming, fighting and marking behaviors.
+It also reduces the risk of prostatitis, benign prostatic hypertrophy and perineal tumors, as well as reduces roaming, fighting and marking behaviors.
 We recommend neutering between 5-6 months of age for best results.

 Your Pet's Surgery

 Our surgical suite is designed to provide the safest anesthetic delivery and best surgical monitoring for your pet.
 Prior to the procedure, each pet is examined and given a sedative to calm and comfort them.
 An intravenous catheter is placed in our patient to deliver fluids, pain medications and drugs necessary should any abnormality be detected.
 Our patients are carefully monitored during their procedure (blood pressure, heart rate, respiratory rate, O2 saturation, end tidal CO2, ECG, body temperature).
 We Pre-anesthetic monitoring is available to ensure your pet is healthy enough to undergo anesthesia.